 Our Customer Experience and Commercial Director will represent us on industry forums such as the quarterly Rail Delivery Group Accessibility Group (RDG-AG) meetings and be an active participant in associated working groups.

 We will play an active role in the RDG-AG, working with our fellow operators to improve the accessibility of the British rail network by sharing best practice and implementing consistent approaches.
-We will also attend Network Rail’s Built Environment Accessibility Panel (BEAP).
+We will also engage with Network Rail’s Built Environment Accessibility Panel (BEAP).

 In addition to Transport Focus, London TravelWatch, the Disabled Persons Transport Advisory Committee and the Mobility and Access Committee for Scotland, and the Rail Ombudsman, we will also seek to work with: